SENTUstudio/cookiecutter-ciencia-datos/README.md

 - [Project Structure](#project-structure)
 - [How to use this project](#how-to-use-this-project)

+>[!WARNING]
-## Why?
+>## Why?
+>

-It is important to structure your data science project based on a certain standard so that your teammates can easily maintain and modify your project.
+>It is important to structure your data science project based on a certain standard so that your teammates can >easily maintain and modify your project.
+>

-This repository provides a template that incorporates best practices for creating a maintainable and reproducible data science project.
+>This repository provides a template that incorporates best practices for creating a maintainable and >reproducible data science project.

 ## Tools used in the project
 * [Poetry](https://python-poetry.org/): Dependency manager